ToonLunk/OAS-CAHPS-Auditor/readme.md

 Low Priority:
-- Create a config file (JSON) to allow customization; for example, editing CPT code lists without having to modify source code, editing acceptable discharge/admission statuses, changing appearance settings like colors of the output report, and adjusting validation types
-- Check GitHub releases for newer versions when running and notify user if an update is available
 - Add charts/graphs showing validation metrics using matplotlib or plotly
 - Add a GUI using Tkinter or PyQt for users who prefer not to use command line
 - Add place for user to put notes or comments onto the HTML report after the audit is complete